 There are now only two grounds for Divorce in North Carolina.
 All fault grounds have been abolished.

 If a husband and wife have separated with the intent of ending their marital relationship and have lived separate and apart for one year without resuming their marital relationship, either may file for divorce, provided one of the parties has been a resident of the state for at least six months.
 Spouses living in the same house are not living separate and apart.
 Whether there has been a resumption of the marital relationship during the separation period will be determined by all of the circumstances.
 Isolated incidents of sexual intercourse during the separation period will not be considered a resumption of the marital relationship.

 Where a husband and wife have lived separate and apart for three years because of the incurable insanity of one of them, the sane spouse may petition for divorce.

-We offer initial consultations on any domestic or divorce issue you might have for a very small fee (and that fee is waived with a valid military ID).
+We offer initial consultations on any domestic or divorce issue you might have for a small fee.
 We have appointments daily to meet with potential clients.
 Domestic issues are some of the most important issues you will encounter in the legal system because they affect your children, your lifestyle and your future so it is always best to seek the advice of an attorney before you make any decisions.